 Never attempt any file transfers with the Editor open or suspended.
 The active or suspended Editor utilizes certain regions of memory which are needed during file transmissions for processing data.
-Also, the transfer of certain files causes the Active Star to restart.
+Also, the transfer of certain files causes the Actilino to restart.
 Any open files would not be saved, and all changes would be lost.

-5.2.19 Saving Files (SPC+2 3 4 =Chord s)
+5.2.19 Saving Files (SPC+2 3 4 = Chord s)

 To save a file without closing it use [SPC+2 3 4] (Chord s), you will then receive the following notification 'Save file:' followed by the name of the file.
-If you have loaded this file into the Editor, this would be the name of the downloaded file.
-If you generated the file you are saving, the default file name will appear.
+If you have loaded this file into the Editor, this would be the name of the current file.
+If you created the file you are saving, the default file name will appear.
+This default file name is usually a suggestion made from the first few words at the beginning of the text.
+It can consist of up to 20 characters.
+If the Editor fails to generate a suggested file name, the default file name is 'untitled'.